saikrishna503/todolist-summary-assistant/README.md

 ├── .gitignore             # Files to ignore in git ├── README.md              # Project documentation
 └── package.json           # Project configuration and scripts

+Slack and LLM Setup Guidance
+Slack Incoming Webhook
+Go to your Slack workspace and create a new Incoming Webhook integration.

+Copy the generated Webhook URL.

+Paste the URL into your .env as SLACK_WEBHOOK_URL.

+The app sends todo summaries to the configured Slack channel via this webhook.

+OpenAI API Key
+Sign up or log in to OpenAI.

+Generate an API key under your account.

+Set this key in .env as OPENAI_API_KEY.

+The backend uses this key to call the OpenAI API for generating todo summaries.

+Design and Architecture Decisions
+Separation of Concerns: Frontend built with React to handle UI/UX, while backend built with Express.js handles API requests, OpenAI integration, and Slack notifications.

+Environment Configuration: Sensitive keys and URLs stored in .env to avoid committing secrets.

+API Design: RESTful endpoints for CRUD operations on todos and for triggering summary generation.

+AI Integration: Backend calls OpenAI’s GPT model asynchronously to summarize user todos.

+Notification System: Slack webhook sends summary messages for team collaboration and notifications.

+Scalability: Modular architecture allows easy addition of new features like user authentication or multi-channel notifications.

+Security: GitHub secret scanning enabled to prevent accidental push of API keys.